What will Harry and Meghan be doing on their first major overseas tour?

 The newlyweds are expected to attend Harry’s Invictus Games, a Paralympics-style championship for injured or sick servicemen and women and veterans in Sydney on their tour.

-The duke and duchess visited England's closest neighbour on a trip to Dublin during the summer.
+The Duke and Duchess visited England's closest neighbour on a trip to Dublin during the summer.

 However, they will be travelling much further to visit the four Commonwealth countries next month.